hannesdatta/thesis-guide-deprec/docs/index.md

 !!! tip
 	* Rather then seeing this page as a one-time exercise, we encourage you to bookmark it and come back to it frequently.
 	* If you find any outdated content, links or unclear descriptions, email us at [h.datta@tilburguniversity.edu]() so that we can update the instructions or clarify as needed.
-	* Please also view [https://hannesdatta.github.io/reproducible-science-guide/]() for tips how to set up your computer and how to manage workflows for data- and computation-intensive projects!
+	* Please also view our "sister" guide, [https://hannesdatta.github.io/reproducible-science-guide/](), for tips on how to set up your computer and how to manage workflows for data- and computation-intensive projects.
+	* This guide is published as an open source project, and all of its source code is available [here](https://github.com/hannesdatta/thesis-guide).